State of Mexico: Natural landmarks

-The natural feature most closely associated with the state is the Nevado de Toluca or Xinantécatl volcano which is just south of the capital of Toluca.
-This is an extinct volcano which rises 4,690 masl, making it the fourth highest peak in Mexico.
+The natural feature most closely associated with the state is the Nevado de Toluca or Xinantécatl volcano, which is just south of the capital of Toluca.
+This extinct volcano rises 4,690 masl, making it the fourth highest peak in Mexico.
 At the top is a very large crater that contains two lakes called the Laguna del Sol and the Laguna de la Luna.
 The volcano and its immediate surroundings are part of the Nevado de Toluca National Park and the Los Venado National Park.

 Valle de Bravo along with neighboring Lake Avandaro is a major weekend getaway for many in Mexico City and Mexico State.
-The town is filled with red tile roofs and stone paved streets and has been named a “Pueblo Magico” by the federal tourism agency.
+The town is filled with red tile roofs and stone paved streets and has been named a "Pueblo Magico" by the federal tourism agency.
 The lake is a result of the damming of a regional river and is home to more than forty nautical clubs.

 The Grutas de la Estrella is located in the far south of the state on the border with Guerrero.
-It is a series of live caves in which running water creates formations, some of which are called “The Mammoth,” the “Bride and Groom,” “The Hand” and “The Palace.”
+It is a series of live caves in which running water creates formations, some of which are called "The Mammoth", the "Bride and Groom", "The Hand" and "The Palace".
 They have lighting and other infrastructure as well as guided tours.

 Most of the other natural attractions are situated on water sources.
 Ixtapan de la Sal and Tonatico are noted for their hot-water springs and water parks.
 Ixtapan de la Sal has attracted the construction of spas and water parks.
 Tonatico has the fifty-meter high El Salto Waterfall.
 The Lagunas de Zempoala (Zempoala Lakes) are located on the Santiago Tianguistenco-Cuernavaca highway.
-The area has forest and cabins.
+The area has forests and cabins.
 The Isla de la Aves (Island of the Birds) is located in a lake in the municipalities of Atlacolmulco and Timilpan and has an aviary.